efcasado/uof_api/README.md

 ### Usage

-To fetch all available fixtures, one can run
+Fetch all available fixtures.

 ```elixir
 fixtures = UOF.API.Sports.fixtures
 ```

-Given the above list of fixtures, we can easily get a quick idea of the nature of the currently available fixtures.

-For example, we can count how many fixtures are available
+Given a list fixtures, count how many of them there are.

 ```elixir
 Enum.count(fixtures)
 # => 51591
 ```

-Or inspect a random fixture
+Or inspect a random fixture from the list.

 ```elixir
 fixture = Enum.random(fixtures)